Artillery in the Second Boer War: Battle of Magersfontein - 11 December 1899

 The barrage involved twenty-four field guns, four howitzers, and a 4.7 inch naval gun, dubbed 'Joe Chamberlain', in honour of the British Colonial Secretary.
 "Onlookers were told by the naval gunners that Old Joey would kill every man within 150 yards of where his shells struck."
 However, the bombardment that targeted the hill did not hit the Boers.
 The British had poor intelligence.
 The Boers were not hiding on the hill but in a line of trenches close by.
 It was to be another three months before the Boers finally evacuated, not because of bombardment, but because the British passed round them.

 Battle of Colenso - 15 December 1899

 Here too, the British lacked intelligence about enemy positions.
 Before the battle, the Boers were hidden and their numbers or positions could not be estimated.
 In battle, smokeless fire meant that their positions were difficult to locate.
-Boer guns were also concealed behind emplacements, a practice that was new to late nineteenth warfare.
+Boer guns were also concealed behind emplacements, a practice that was new to late nineteenth century warfare.